History of the Jews in Białystok: Polish People's Republic

-In 1983, the 40th anniversary of the ghetto uprising was celebrated again The role of the organizer was played by the vice-president of the city, Wacław Ostaszewski, called as "a promoter of continuing Jewish traditions in Białystok".
-Representatives of the city's local authorities came to the ceremony at Plac Bohaterów Getta, scouts raised a guard of honor at the memorial plaque in the place of the ghetto cemetery.
-Representatives of TSKŻ came with the chairman of the Jewish Committee, Adam Kwaterko, the Jewish Religious Union with Mozes Finkielstein, the State Jewish Theater and the editorial office of "Fołks-Sztyme", and most of all participants of the fights: Szymon Datner, Regina Wojskowska, Maryla Różycka, Marek Buch.
-There were speeches, a transition to other places commemorating the martyrdom of Jews and organized by Patriotic Movement of National Revival, evening at the Białystok Philharmonic.
+In 1983, the 40th anniversary of the ghetto uprising was celebrated again.
+It was organized by the vice-president of the city, Wacław Ostaszewski, who was called as "a promoter of continuing Jewish traditions in Białystok".
+Representatives of the city's local authorities came to the ceremony at the Ghetto cemetery, scouts raised a guard of honour at the memorial plaque.
+Representatives of TSKŻ were present with the chairman of the Jewish Committee, Adam Kwaterko, the Jewish Religious Union with Mozes Finkielstein, the State Jewish Theater and the editorial office of "Folks-Sztyme", and most of all participants of the fights: Szymon Datner, Regina Wojskowska, Marek Buch.
+There were speeches, visits to places commemorating the martyrdom of Jews and evening at the Białystok Philharmonic organized by the Patriotic Movement for National Rebirth.